FROM THE DEPTHS OF DORSET LOCKDOWN

 The album opens with two blistering debut releases: the afro-funky psychedelic bootyshake of Theme by Lightning Orchestra and newly christened Soul Revivers with their Ethiopiques meets Kingston groove on Harder which features 87-year-old reggae legend Ernest Ranglin’s shimmering guitar hooks.
 Argentinian mega-producer Kevin Fingier takes time out of the Aggrotones to launch his soul/jazz project with Sunglasses After Dark PT2.
 Our friends at Unique in Germany have lent us the cosmic garage of Suzan Kotcher.

 The oldies are courtesy of UK producer Graham Dee and the Orchestre Picoby Band D’Abomey – Dahomy.
 The later with a 1970s funky stew from Benin previously only available on a rare 7 inch from the Albarika Stores label from Benin.
 Dee’s Sampaguita is a take on a song that the UK based producer wrote for a Moacir Santos Blue Note album and is being released for the first time.

-AJX500 is only available from Acid Jazz:
+AJX500 was a limited edition of 500 copies, only available from Acid Jazz.

 PAPER PLANE - Co-produced by Graham Dee